Organizations are looking for ways to increase cash flow and decrease income tax liability, especially during times of economic uncertainty.

 Tax Credit v.
 Tax Deduction

-The difference between a tax credit and a tax deduction can be confusing.
+The difference between a tax credit and a tax deduction can be confusing, leaving many people with questions.
 While you may be getting a tax deduction for business expenses, a tax credit is generally more beneficial.
-Tax credits reduce a tax liability dollar for dollar, whereas deductions reduce taxable income based upon tax rates and generally save only a percentage of each tax dollar due.
+Tax credits reduce a tax liability dollar for dollar, whereas available tax deductions reduce taxable income based upon tax rates and generally save only a percentage of the overall tax payment due.

 What types of tax credits are there?

-There are several types of tax credits and tax deductions available.
+There are several types of tax credits and tax deductions businesses can claim.
 Each has a slightly different set of qualifications and benefits based on the type of project an organization is undertaking.
-Some are permanently available while others expire and may be reinstated.
+Some available tax credits are permanent while others expire and may be reinstated.
+The government also offers various tax credits for sectors such as education, energy efficiency, and cybersecurity.

 Research and Development Tax Credits